 IPS students interested in doing research for credit with an IPS faculty member should contact the faculty member directly about the opportunity.
-Once the student and faculty member have agreed on the research project, please complete the Institute for Politics and Strategy Research for Credit Form and submit it to Emily Half, Deputy Director.
+Once the student and faculty member have agreed on the research project, please complete the Institute for Politics and Strategy Research for Credit Form.

 The IPS research lab allows students to work with faculty on ongoing research projects, enhancing their primary-source research and data analysis skills.
-For more information, contact IPS Research Coordinator John Chin.
+For more information, contact IPS Research Coordinator Abby Schachter.

 IPS also publishes the Carnegie Mellon University Journal of Politics and Strategy, which provides an outlet for undergraduate and graduate students to publish their research.
 Past journals have tackled issues such as the 2020 election, the COVID-19 pandemic, and US-China relations.
-To learn more, check out our archives or contact John Chin.
+To learn more, check out our archives or contact Abby Schachter.

 Students interested in undergraduate research should consult the resources available through the Carnegie Mellon Undergraduate Research Office (URO).